Communication is at the heart of any business.

 Faster internet speeds, powerful devices, and more sophisticated software mean that video conferencing has improved dramatically in recent years.

 Video conferencing has evolved from a clunky creation of uncomfortable moments to a viable communication channel for businesses around the world.
 Now, video conferencing can help colleagues to connect across vast distances to keep the conversation going.

 Video conferencing is often a great way to build relationships and enjoy a great sense of connection remotely.
 Team members around the world can share personalized greetings, for example, and participate in meetings on a regular basis.
 Those are just some of the reasons that remote teams should try to host regular video conference calls.

-Companies today generate higher volumes of information every single day – you’ve got to identify a space where you can collect that information and make knowledge ready-available for the entire team.
-Knowledge sharing platforms give you this ability.
+Companies today generate higher volumes of information every single day – you’ve got to identify a space where you can collect that information and make knowledge ready-available to the entire team.
+Knowledge-sharing platforms give you this ability.
 Your team members can collaborate to leave important pieces of information and knowledge about processes and workflows in general.

 Here are some of the key knowledge-sharing platforms that you might have heard of: